percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 ```

 The fields are described as follows:
-* association_id: The value of the association identifier used to uniquely identify each endpoint connected to the media distributor
+* association_id: An value that identifies a distinct DTLS association between an endpoint and the key distributor.
-* dtls_message: the content of the DTLS message received by the endpoint or to be sent to the endpoint
+* dtls_message: the content of the DTLS message received by the endpoint or to be sent to the endpoint.

 The "EndpointDisconect" message is defined as: